 One-third of subscription-based organizations have lost revenue or experienced reduced profitability due to high annual churn rates, Forrester research shows.

 That makes it critical to leverage your first-party data to better understand and interact with customers and, in turn, deliver bespoke experiences that help you maintain their business.

 And there’s no better technology to help you tap into your first-party data and aid your customer churn prediction and prevention efforts than a customer data platform (CDP).

 Customer churn prediction and its impact on your retention rate and revenue

 Before you begin your database audit to identify what facets of your business lead to a high risk of churning, it’s vital to understand how proper customer churn prediction protocols impact short-term marketing goals and long-term business profitability.

 We obviously don’t need to answer “What is customer churn?”
 However, it’s certainly worth outlining why it’s one of the most important marketing metrics to monitor:

-- Businesses lose roughly $1.6 trillion annually from customers who churn due to poor customer experiences in the past. — Accenture
+- Businesses lose roughly $1.6 trillion annually from customers who churn due to poor customer service experiences in the past. — Accenture

-- The cost of acquiring new customers as profitable as existing ones can be up to 16 times higher retaining current customers. — MIT
+- The cost of acquiring new customers as profitable as existing ones can be up to 16 times higher than retaining current customers. — MIT

 - Improving customer loyalty and retention is primary objective for just 38% of retailers and ecommerce companies. — BRP Consulting